-A disease produces specific signs or symptoms; symptoms are reported by patients and largely subjective, and signs are elicited by physicians and have a more objective quality.
-A syndrome is a set of symptoms suggesting the presence of an underlying disease or condition.
-COVID is a disease, long COVID remains, an often ill-defined syndrome.
+A disease produces specific signs or symptoms.
+Symptoms are reported by patients and are largely subjective, while signs are elicited by physicians and have a more objective quality.
+Meanwhile, a syndrome is a set of symptoms suggesting the presence of an underlying disease or condition.
+And while COVID is a disease, long COVID remains an often-ill-defined syndrome.

 A recent study in JAMA Network Open sought to try and bring some organization to the syndrome of Long COVID.
 Their data came from a long-term academic study of COVID waves, the COVID States Project, an internet survey.
 Right away, it is clear that the underlying data will be self-reported and, as such, may be discounted.
 But when talking about symptoms, and that is what the study sought to identify, self-reporting is the norm.

 Roughly 16,000 participants reported having a positive COVID test (either PCR or antigen) two months or more proceeding the survey.
 2359 or 14.7%, reported persistent symptoms.
 Here is how they breakdown

 You can ignore that last column of p-values that refers to whether men or women are more inclined to have a particular symptom.
 Of course, if we had some numbers for these symptoms in the population without COVID, the more “diagnostic” might be identified.
 For example, the incidence of fatigue varies between 7 and 45%.
 In one study, fatigue was more noted among the younger age groups and women.
 Similarly, the CDC reports a 19% incidence of anxiety in adults, and again more common among younger individuals and women.
 According to the Sleep Foundation (and I will acknowledge their vested interest in a high percentage), 33% or more older adults experience insomnia, a sleep disorder.